BurhanRaja/React-Newsapp/README.md

 - Install this to use infinite scroll ``` npm install --save react-infinite-scroll-component ```

 11. Added a Loading bar on the top.

+12. Refactoring the whole class based components in this project with function based components.